 Some postgraduate research programmes charge a fee for an extension to the usual registration period or for re-submitting a thesis.

-Find out more about how and when to pay your fees.
+If you are a self-funding student, or a sponsored home, EU or international student, find out more about how and when to pay your tuition fees.